MAO3J1m0Op/algebra-in-lean/README.md

 repository for inspiring much of the infrastructure of this interactive problem set.

-We thank Dr. Colleen Robles for organizing and managing this project
+We thank Dr. Colleen Robles for organizing and managing this project.

 We thank the Math+ program and the Duke Mathematics department for providing the opportunity and the resources to work on this project.